-Thank you very much for taking the time to provide us with information about your city's afterschool program coordination efforts.
+Thank You Thank you very much for taking the time to provide us with information about your city's afterschool program coordination efforts.
 Once the final report is published, we will send you the link.
 If you have questions later, please feel free to contact the study director, Ivan Charner, at icharner@fhi360.org.
 As we mentioned earlier, in appreciation for your time, and if you are permitted by your employer, we would like to make a \$100 contribution to one of the following five charities serving children and youth.

-35. Which of the following charities v ould you like the donation to support? .
-A ALLION OF THE - ionominig round you aonanon ro ouppoir.

-- 🔵 Reading is Fundamental motivates children (0-8) to read by engaging children, parents and community. - 🕥 American Library Association's Disaster Relief Fund Donations will support libraries in areas dealing with natural disasters. - Big Brothers/Big Sisters a mentoring network providing children facing adversity with strong, professionally supported one-on-one relationships with adults. - Children's Defense Fund works to give every child what they need to thrive and reach their full potential through policy change and programs for children and families.

-National Center for Children in Poverty - a public policy center dedicated to promoting the economic security, health, and wellbeing of America's low-income families and children.
+35. Which of the following charities would you like the donation to support?
+Reading is Fundamental - motivates children (0-8) to read by engaging children, parents and community.
+American Library Association's Disaster Relief Fund - Donations will support libraries in areas dealing with natural disasters.
+Big Brothers/Big Sisters - a mentoring network providing children facing adversity with strong, professionally supported one-on-one relationships with adults.
+Children's Defense Fund - works to give every child what they need to thrive and reach their full potential through policy change and programs for children and families.
+National Center for Children in Poverty - a public policy center dedicated to promoting the economic security, health, and well-being of America's low-income families and children.
+Oecline contribution 36.
+Do you have any additional questions or comments about afterschool coordination or this survey?